Audiodude-nl/PowerBIEncryptSP/README.md

-A powershell script that utilizes some of the SDK code from the PowerBI API to update and create SQL datasources on a gateway using Service Principals for auth.
+A powershell script that utilizes some of the SDK code from the PowerBI c# SDK and the undocumented API v2 to update and create credentials for SQL datasources on an on premise data gateway using Service Principals for auth.
-Using the undocumented PowerBI API v2.

 This code might be useful until MS makes the V2 API public.

 You first need to build the dll file from the C# code.